mdx-workshop/mdx-submissions21/paper.md

 The model is composed of a temporal branch, a spectral branch, and shared layers.
 The temporal branch takes the input waveform and process like the standard Demucs.
 It contains 5 layers, which are going to reduce the number of time steps by a factor of $4^5 = 1024$.
+Compared with the original architecture, all ReLU activations are replaced by Gaussian Error Linear Units (GELU) [@gelu].

 The spectral branch takes the spectrogram obtained from an STFT over 4096 time steps, with a hop length of 1024.
 Notice that the number of time steps immediately matches